njcuk9999/irex_pycharm_demo/README.md

 - new branch: `>> git branch test3`

-- make a change and commit it
+- make a change and commit it, equivalent to:
 ```
 >> git commit origin test3
 >> git push origin test3
 ```

 - compare branches
-- merge branches
+- merge branches, equivalent to:

 ```
    >> git checkout test1